LuMesserschmidt/stats_TUM/README.md

-# stats_TUM
+# RforISG
-Statistics and R for TM students
+R Intro for ISG - May/June 2019